Video Chat with a Photography Expert - Live

 • Folded Length: 14.6"

-The A1205 Carbon Fiber Tripod with Y-11 Ball Head from Sirui is a 5-section tripod that weighs 2.2 lb.
-The 8x carbon fiber legs fold a full 180° in reverse to make it a compact 14.6".
-With the center column fully extended, the tripod can reach a maximum working height of 55.1".
-Additionally, with a load capacity of 22 lb, this tripod is suitable for a pro DSLR with a large telephoto lens.
+The A1205 Tripod with Y-11 Ball Head from Sirui has 5-section carbon fiber legs that fold a full 180° in reverse to make it a compact 14.6" length for storage and transport.
+Fully extend the center column for a maximum working height of 55.1".
+The 22 lb load capacity allows you to attach a pro DSLR with a large telephoto lens.

 In Stock